 The arm bar, done properly, will help to greatly increase one’s thoracic and shoulder girdle mobility and will stretch the pecs and lats.
 Doing this will allow the SFL student to get into a better setup position for the front squat, back squat, bench press, and the military press.
-Obviously, it will also help the athletes overall health as improved thoracic mobility is very much needed in our society today.
+Obviously, it will also help the athlete’s overall health.
+Improved thoracic mobility is much needed in our society today.

 These four vital components of the kettlebell world are very much needed and wanted by someone who will be training with the barbell.
 Hopefully, I was able to explain the “why” of using these movements.

-The SFL certification student need to learn these kettlebell movements before attending to not only get the most out of the material in a cerebral sense, but also a physical sense.
+The SFL Certification student needs to learn these kettlebell movements before attending to not only get the most out of the material in a cerebral sense, but also a physical sense.
 This time it is on the student to learn these four movements.

 These are the acceptable ways of learning the required movements: